 Four days after you ovulate is too early to experience significant pregnancy symptoms.
 However, there is still a likelihood that you may experience some minor signs because of high progesterone levels in your body.

 It is vital to know that most of the signs you experience are close to those you get during the second half of your period or menstrual cycle.
-Doing a pregnancy test at the correct time is the best way to find out if you’re pregnant.
-Below are five early pregnancy signs that you most likely may experience at 4 DPO.
+Doing a pregnancy test at the correct time is the best way to determine if you’re pregnant.
+Below are five early pregnancy signs you may likely experience at 4 DPO.

 4 DPO: Nausea

 Nausea is a common symptom of pregnancy during the early stages.
-For example, you may experience a general sense of queasiness, the urge to throw up, and mild dizziness around food.
-Nausea, just like other early pregnancy symptoms, happens due to an increase in hormone levels.
+For example, you may experience a general sense of sickness, the urge to throw up, and mild dizziness around food.
+Like other early pregnancy symptoms, nausea happens due to increased hormone levels.

 However, it is not a must to experience nausea at 4 DPO, but that does not mean that conception has not happened.
-It is still too early for most women to experience nausea at this time.
+It is still too early for most women to experience nausea.
 It is not a cause for worry because your hormone levels will rise with time, and if you have conceived, you will start experiencing such symptoms.

 4 DPO: Cramps

-There is a small likelihood that cramps 4 days past ovulation could be an early sign of pregnancy.
+There is a small likelihood that cramps four days past ovulation could be an early sign of pregnancy.

-Even though it happens, it is highly unlikely because cramping also occurs during the time of ovulation just before menstruation.
-It becomes hard to know the exact cause of cramps at 4 DPO.
-Therefore, it means cramping is not a reliable sign and cannot be considered to be an indication that you are pregnant.
+Even though it happens, it is highly unlikely because cramping occurs during ovulation just before menstruation.
+It is hard to know the exact cause of cramps at 4 DPO.
+Therefore, it means cramping is not a reliable sign and cannot be considered an indication that you are pregnant.

 High levels of progesterone can cause cramping.
 The side effect of this hormone is slowing down digestion, which can cause discomfort in your lower stomach.
-Most women feel nothing during implantation, while others say they experience cramping during the process.
+Most women feel nothing during implantation, while others say they experience cramping.

-Implantation cramping could be best described as a feeling similar to a tingling sensation on the lower back or one side of the abdomen.
+Implantation cramping could best describe a feeling similar to a tingling sensation on the lower back or one side of the abdomen.

 4 DPO: Breast tenderness

-As early as 4 DPO, breast tenderness could be a possible symptom of pregnancy.
-For example, your breasts may feel sensitive to touch, feel heavier than usual, or you may experience frequent sharp or throbbing pains during the day.
+As early as 4 DPO, breast tenderness could be a possible pregnancy symptom.
+For example, your breasts may feel sensitive to touch or heavier than usual, or you may experience frequent sharp or throbbing pain during the day.
 It happens due to changing hormones because your body is adjusting in preparation for pregnancy.

-High levels of progesterone and estrogen contribute to breast tenderness.
-Other factors such as a build-up of tissue, milk glands, and fat and increased blood flow to the area contribute to breast tenderness.
-All these changes happen to prepare your body to produce milk for your baby.
+High levels of progesterone and oestrogen contribute to breast tenderness.
+Other factors, such as tissue build-up, milk glands, fat, and increased blood flow to the area, contribute to breast tenderness.
+All these changes prepare your body to produce milk for your baby.